matthewcano/Matts-Casino/readme.txt

 I had a goal of 5 games, 3 are complete, after the 5 are complete I have the deisre to add more.

-operational games: Poker (5 card stud), Roulette, and Black Jack
+opperational games: Poker (5 card stud), Roulette, and Black Jack

 games in progress: Craps and Baccarat